Leading Wrongful Death Attorney In California

 No, the IRS has ruled that personal injury and wrongful death settlements cannot be taxed.
 The reasoning behind this is that the death was caused by a third party, not the person’s own actions, so their surviving family should not be penalized.

 If the other party is determined to be liable for your loved one’s death, they will be responsible for paying the settlement.
 In many cases, though, this is handled through the person’s insurance company, especially when dealing with businesses.
 If the insurance policy isn’t robust enough to cover the full settlement amount, they’ll need to pay the rest out of pocket.

 What happens if a person dies while bringing a personal injury lawsuit?

 If your loved one was in the process of filing a personal injury claim at the time of their death, the next steps will depend on whether the death was a result of the injury in question.
 If the person did die from complications from their injuries, their surviving family members can proceed with a wrongful death action.
 If, on the other hand, the death was unrelated to the injuries, the executor of the person’s estate can continue with their personal injury lawsuit.
 Family members will not be able to file a wrongful death claim in this case as the injury was not the cause of death.

 What if I have more questions?

-The Krasney Law team is always happy to help.
+The Krasney Law team of wrongful death lawyers is always happy to help.
 If you would like to learn more about personal injury and wrongful death lawsuits, we invite you to reach out to us to schedule a free consultation.
 We’ll answer all of your questions and let you know if you have a valid case.